-We implemented both the persistent B-tree and the grid structure using TPIE.
-TPIE is a library of templated C++ classes and functions designed to ease the implementation of I/O-efficient algorithms and data structures [5, 7].
+We implemented both the persistent B-tree and the grid structure using TPIE [5; 7].
+TPIE is a library of templated C++ classes and functions designed to ease the implementation of I/O-efficient algorithms and data structures.
 Below we discuss the two implementations separately.

-Persistent B-tree implementation.
+3.1.1 Persistent B-tree implementation.
 When using the persistent B-tree to answer vertical ray-shooting queries the elements (segments) already implicitly contain their existence interval (the x-coordinates of the endpoints).
 Thus we implemented the structure without explicitly storing existence intervals.2 This way each element occupied 28 bytes.
 To implement the root B-tree we used the standard B-tree implementation in the TPIE distribution [7].
-In this implementation each root element requires 16 bytes.
+In this implementation each element occupies 16 bytes.